 Name: Description of dashboard so assigned users know the audience the dashboard is aimed at.

 Locked: Assigned users will not be able to customise their dashboard when locked, unlocking shows customisation made to user's dashboard and allows further customising.

 Choose from Assigned audiences - Availability: Available to no users, Available to all logged in users, Available only to the following audiences.

 - Select Assign new audiences.

 Manage Totara dashboards

-- Select Site Administration > Appearance > Dashboards to view all dashboards.
+- Select Site Administration > Navigation > Dashboards to view all dashboards.

 - Select the Edit icon to change the settings of existing dashboards.